Blog

 In IFS Therapy, each part has a voice, emotion and role to play and when life gets loud, the parts get overwhelmed and run to safety - making room for the firefighters to emerge out of habit.
 But part of emotional health means slowing down, and making time for these parts to be seen, acknowledged, and validated.

-How Trauma Can Be Processed Through Internal Family Systems Therapy (IFS)
+How Trauma Can Be Processed Through IFS Therapy (Internal Family Systems)

 Internal Family Systems therapists help you process trauma by facilitating connection with your parts.
 And it’s all guided by you, the client, not an external person or circumstance.

-For individuals grappling with trauma, Internal Family Systems therapy offers a powerful avenue for healing.
+For individuals grappling with trauma, IFS therapy offers a powerful avenue for healing.
 This approach can be particularly beneficial in helping you regulate emotions and reconnect with your body.

 Internal Family Systems Therapy: What to Know About Parts